 5. Get Into A Routine

 Often work travel can be an excuse to eat out, have an extra glass of wine, and take a week off of exercising.
-But if you’re traveling regularly, that poses challenges to maintaining a healthy lifestyle.
+But if you’re traveling regularly, it can be challenging to maintain a healthy lifestyle.
 The most important thing I like to do when I travel is act like I’m at home.
 I go grocery shopping for the week or pickup multiple meals at a time from a local restaurant.
-That way I have a hotel mini fridge full of healthy foods and don’t have to make individual trips to get every meal (which could cause you to skip out on the gym!).
+That way I have a hotel mini fridge full of healthy foods and don’t have to make individual trips to get every meal .
 Most hotels have mini fridges in their rooms and if not, most hotels will bring one to your room upon request.
 So take advantage of this and keep meals in your mini fridge so you can avoid the stress having to get every meal.

 6. Eat Like You’re At Home

-When I first started traveling for work, it may be tempting to tack on a dessert (or two) to your food order.
-While there is nothing wrong with eating dessert every once in awhile, it may pose challenges to maintaining a healthy lifestyle if you do this every night.
-Try to stick to eating the the way you would normally eat if you were at home.
+When traveling for work, it may be tempting to tack on a dessert (or two) to your food order.
+While there is nothing wrong with eating dessert every once in awhile, it may not be something that you want to add to your daily routine.
+Instead, try to stick to eating the way you would normally eat if you were at home.